kbrsh/snip/README.md

 ### API Usage

-Snip has an api that you can use to access the details of a URL in your application!
-Simply make a call to your url and `/api`.
-You will get a JSON output, in the following format:
+Snip has an API!

+- To get the details of a URL, make a GET request to the url + `/api`, example output:

 ```js
 {